stephenparkhum/NatParkSearch/README.md

-# National Park Search APP
+# National Park Search App

 ## Description:
 The goal here is to create a basic search that allows the user to search for National Parks in certain states.